-Hi, I’m David Higgins, a legal translator in Okinawa, Japan and I am going to explain how to get married in Japan for people who are Singapore Passport Holders.
+Hi, I’m David Higgins, a legal translator in Okinawa, Japan and I am going to explain how to get married in Japan for people who are Malaysian Passport Holders.

 Getting married in Japan requires legal paper work only.
 Any celebration, party or ceremony is completely separate and not necessary for a marriage to be considered legal in Japan.

-Singapore passports holders need the following documents to apply for for a marriage license to get married in Japan:
+Malaysian passports holders need the following documents to apply for a marriage license to get married in Japan:

 If you plan to marry a US citizen, your fiancé must obtain the following: